csinva/csinva.github.io/_notes/stat/causal_inference.md

 - 2 general approaches
   1. matching - find patients that are similar and differ only in the treatment
+     1. only variables you don't match on could be considered causal
   2. regression
      - requires *unconfoundedness* = *omitted variable bias*
      - if there are no confounders, correlation is causation